In this guide

 It is important to work with a training provider at a very early stage in the process.
 They can provide help, support and guidance.

-To help businesses recruit apprentices, we are offering incentives until 30 September 2021.
-Amounts available depend on contract hours:
+To help businesses recruit a person who is disabled we are offering incentives until 31 March 2024.

 Incentive payment for employing disabled people